There's No Business Like Mr. Business Business: Reception

 Alasdair Wilkins of The A.V.
 Club gave the episode a "B" and wrote that the episode "is smart to have Bob go a little mad—or possibly just feeling the effects of mixing those allergy meds with alcohol, as he always does—in his training of Mr. Business".
 He also noted "This was a good, solid episode, and that made that particular frustrating stretch more bearable.
 It’s not my favorite narrative move on Bob’s Burgers, but the show has a way of balancing these things out".

+The episode received a 0.9 rating and was watched by a total of 1.94 million people.